Avinashjiyadav/google-homepage-search-clone/README.md

-# Google Homepage & Search Clone - The Odin Project
+# Google Homepage & Search Clone

 Google homepage and search clone created with HTML, CSS and JS made as the first project into [The Odin Project](https://www.theodinproject.com/).